Group 3 and 11 fungicides

 Mode of Action

-Quadris is xylem mobile, meaning it uses the plant's own feeding system to move up and out through new growth.
+Azoxystrobin is xylem mobile, meaning it uses the plant's own feeding system to move up and out through new growth.
 It has single-site activity, meaning it attacks fungal pathogens at a specific biological point for quick, effective control.

-Tilt is a translaminar fungicide, meaning it moves vertically through plant tissue with some lateral movement.
+Propiconazole is a translaminar fungicide, meaning it moves vertically through plant tissue with some lateral movement.
 A droplet landing on a leaf surface, for example, will move directly downward through to the underside of the leaf.
 It has multi-site activity, attacking pathogens at many biological points, which is key to reducing the risk of resistance.

 Together, these fungicides attack fungal pathogens at every stage of development, from spore germination to mycelial growth to sporulation, which means they work not only to suppress the initial infection, but also to prevent subsequent infection as spores try to spread.
 This action preserves green leaf area, giving plants an opportunity to continue to photosynthesize and direct energy into quality and yield.